 As mentioned before, brewers may consider to think about new developments and creative ways to inform consumers about sustainable measures without repelling existing target groups.
 The goal is to both increase the knowledge of consumers on the field of sustainable beer, while additionally safeguarding their interests.
 If future research supports the statement that the content of the beer does not change due to sustainability measures, brewers should focus on convincing consumers about this.
 “The same beer, a better story”.

-5.3.2 s
+5.3.2 Research implications

 ”Umbrella standards” – research on certification